December 27, 2017

-Don’t shy away from smaller opportunities
+Don’t shy away from smaller opportunities.

 Many company spokespeople – company executives and even the CEO – have little to no spokesperson training before they speak to the media.
-This means they don’t have key messages on point, they may use filler words like “um,” and they may appear nervous and uncertain during even the most basic of interviews.
+This means they probably don’t have key messages on point, they may use filler words like “um,” and they may appear nervous and uncertain during even the most basic of interviews.
 Participating in smaller interviews will prepare your spokespeople for in-depth interviews that require more advanced skills.
 These interviews also provide your PR firm an opportunity to give your spokespeople the necessary feedback to improve.

 3. Third-party credibility

 Don’t snub the smaller outlets.
 It may surprise you how many smaller outlets have a passionate and loyal following, despite their size.
 What's more: They want to hear from your spokesperson!
 Additionally, we’re able to pull quotes from these interviews and pitch to larger digital-only outlets.
 As third-party content, these smaller interviews add credibility.

 As PR professionals, we do our research before pitching an outlet and presenting a media opportunity to your company.
 We check the number of impressions an outlet has in a month-long period as well as how active they are on social media.
 Smaller media outlets, including blogs and podcasts, can be exceptional places to gain media coverage for your company.
 You can use the interviews your spokespeople participate in as building blocks for future media coverage and pitches.
 Check out Axia’s spokesperson training webinar to help you and your CEO feel more comfortable about interviewing with smaller media outlets.